Presidency of Luis Herrera Campins

-The Presidency of Luis Herrera Campins or the Campins Presidency or the Campins Administration refers to Luis Herrera Campins’s tenure as the President of Venezuela with lasted from 12 March 1979 to 2 February 1984.
-Prior to his election, he founded the moderately conservative Christian COPEI party.
+The Presidency of Luis Herrera Campins or the Campins Presidency or the Campins Administration was Luis Herrera Campins's tenure as the President of Venezuela, which lasted from 12 March 1979 to 2 February 1984.
+Prior to his election, he had founded the moderately conservative Christian COPEI party.
 He was succeeded by Jaime Lusinchi.

 Background

-In the Republic of Venezuela, presidents and congress were elected in the same election for five-year terms.
+In the Republic of Venezuela, presidents and Congress were elected in the same election for five-year terms.
 At the 1978 election, AD fielded the unexciting Luis Piñerúa Ordaz and the COPEI selected Luis Herrera Campins.

 Some observers believed that Venezuelans were ready to elect a leader who opposed the lavish expenditures of predecessor Carlos Andrés Pérez.
 Herrera Campins ran on the slogan "¡Basta!" ("Enough!") in reference to the spending levels at the time.
 The adecos were in a no-win situation disillusioned as they were with Pérez and unexcited by Piñerua, and Herrera defeated his Adeco adversary by a vote of 1,133,059 to 1,053,137.
 Venezuela had demonstrated once again that at the ballot level it was a working democracy.